our mission

 Internship Details:

 The RKM RPPI Program is your chance to gain hands-on experience in rural veterinary practice.
-Tailored for 1st and 2nd-year DVM students, this program connects you with seasoned veterinarians to fast-track your skills and build the confidence needed for a successful career.
+Tailored for 1st year DVM students, this program connects you with seasoned veterinarians to fast-track your skills and build the confidence needed for a successful career.
 With access to mentorship and practical training, you’ll be well-equipped to thrive both at RKM and beyond.

 INTEREST IN RURAL PRACTICE: A demonstrated passion for rural veterinary medicine and a clear commitment to pursuing a career in mixed animal practice in rural areas post-graduation.